NiccoBene00/videoStreaming_django/README.md

 The recording phase is easily guided by the application; I only recommend trying to reload the stream if it does not start correctly.
 Once recording is finished, a copy is saved in the `media/recordings/source_id.mp4` folder of the PyCharm project.

-**Note:** For mjpg streams, OpenCV is used, so the recording file may have a duration different from the actual recording time.
-Mjpg streams are not continuous frame streams, so some frames may be lost (network delay, etc.).
+**Note:** For mjpeg streams, OpenCV is used, so the recording file may have a duration different from the actual recording time.
+Mjpeg streams are not continuous frame streams, so some frames may be lost (network delay, etc.).
 The PyCharm terminal still displays the number of frames captured for each recording.
 For rtsp streams, streaming is ensured through ffmpeg (rtsp streams in low resolution might experience slowdowns or stutters).

 ## Editing